 Foam Roller Texture

-Foam rollers can be smooth or textured; some have a subtle texture or large bumps or ridges.
+Foam rollers can be smooth or textured.
+Some have a subtle texture while others have large bumps or ridges that can reach deep into the tissues.
 Smooth foam rollers feel more comfortable and less intense.
-As the texture increases, so does the foam roller’s capability to reach deep muscle tissue.
-However, the intensity goes up, too.
+As the texture increases, so does the foam roller’s capability to apply high levels of pressure to specific areas.
+This results in an increase in intensity.

 Among our top picks for the best foam rollers, the Pro-Tec Athletics Contoured Foam Roller and the TriggerPoint Grid 1.0 Foam Roller have moderate texture, while the Roll Recovery R4 Body Roller is mostly smooth with a subtle diamond-pattern texture.
 We recommend any of these as a great all-around option for any athlete.
 If you want a more intense experience, the Rumble Roller 12″ Compact Original Textured Foam Roller is the most textured foam roller in this guide.
 We chose this one because its large bumps press into the muscle tissue, yet they’re soft enough not to feel painful.